quartzy/courier/docs/getting-started/example-usage.md

 $courier->deliver($email);
 ```

-For details on building the email objects, see the [Php
+For details on building the email objects, see [Php
 Email](https://github.com/quartzy/php-email).

 ## Tracking Emails